Lego Fortnite: Release

-The preview for Lego Fortnite Odyssey was first revealed during The Big Bang event on December 2, 2023, through the following day, alongside two other then-upcoming game modes, Rocket Racing and Fortnite Festival, with the game being released on December 7, 2023, for the majority of platforms supported on the base game.
+The preview for Lego Fortnite Odyssey was first revealed during The Big Bang event on December 2, 2023, through the following day, alongside two other then-upcoming game modes, Rocket Racing and Fortnite Festival, with the game being released on December 7, 2023, for most platforms supported on the base game.

-Upon launch, the game reached over 2.4 million concurrent users, becoming the most popular game mode, by surpassing the player counts of Battle Royale, Rocket Racing, Fortnite Festival, and Save the World.
+Upon launch, the game reached over 2.4 million concurrent users, temporarily becoming the most popular game mode, surpassing the player counts of Battle Royale, Rocket Racing, Fortnite Festival, and Save the World.

 Reception

-The game has received generally positive reviews from critics, however has drawn heavy comparisons to Minecraft, another sandbox game which involves crafting items.
+The game has received generally positive reviews from critics; however, it has drawn heavy comparisons to Minecraft, another sandbox game which involves crafting items.

 Phil Hornshaw of IGN gave it a rating of 7/10, saying that there was "a solid foundation here that developer Epic Games will surely build on over time" and noted that it felt "somewhat empty at launch", and went on by addressing its "thin" building aspects and lack of any real goals.

 James Herd of Destructoid also brought up the game's target audience, believing that the mode was made to circumvent some concern over the other pre-existing modes' violence.